Click on the Triangle Icon to Expand Menu

 • Lifetime sex offender registration

-If the victim is younger than age 12, you can be sentenced to spend the rest of your life in prison for a first offense.
+If the victim is younger than age 12, you could be sentenced to spend the rest of your life in prison, even for a first offense.
+This is why it is so incredibly important to Call CHM Law Today!

 Ways a Sex Assault could become an Aggravated Charge

-If you administered “date rape drugs” to the victim to prevent the victim from resisting, your prison sentence would be increased by three years.
+6. Use of drugs: If you administered “date rape drugs” to the victim to prevent the victim from resisting, your prison sentence could be increased by three years.
 These drugs include substances like “GHB,” “Rohypnol,” and ketamine, which is also known as “Special K.”

 Required Sex Offender Registration